Coming off climate talks, US to hold huge crude sale in Gulf

 It will take years to develop the leases before companies start pumping crude.
 That means they could keep producing long past 2030, when scientists say the world needs to be well on the way to cutting greenhouse gas emissions to avoid catastrophic climate change.

-The Democrat campaigned on promises to curb fossil fuels from public lands and waters, which including coal account for about a quarter of U.S. energy-related emissions.
+The Democrat campaigned on promises to curb fossil fuels from public lands and waters, which including coal account for about a quarter of U.S. carbon emissions, according to the U.S. Geological Survey.
 Yet even as he’s tried tocajole other world leaders into strengthening international efforts against global warming, Wednesday’s sale illustrates Biden’s difficulties gaining ground on climate issues at home.

 The administration last week proposed another round of oil and gas lease sales in 2022, in Montana, Wyoming, Colorado and other western states.
 Interior Department officials proceeded despite concluding that burning the fuels could lead to billions of dollars inpotential future climate damages.